team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the Jimp library (make sure it's installed: `npm install jimp`).
+1. We import the `removeBackgroundColor` function from your module.

-2. We define a `main` function to use async/await.
+2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
 3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it logs a success message; otherwise, it logs any errors.
+5. If successful, it logs a success message; otherwise, it catches and logs any errors.

-6. Finally, we call the `main` function to execute the code.
+Make sure to replace `'./your-module'` with the actual path or name of the module where `removeBackgroundColor` is defined.

-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.
+Also, adjust the `inputPath`, `outputPath`, `targetColor`, and `colorThreshold` according to your specific needs.
+The `options` parameter is left empty in this example, but you can add any additional options if the function supports them.

-You can adjust the `targetColor` to match the background color you want to remove, and fine-tune the `colorThreshold` to control how strictly the color matching is performed.
+Remember to run this code in a Node.js environment with the necessary dependencies (like Jimp) installed.

 # encodeImage index.js
 ## Imported Code Object